National Peasants' Party: 1944 revival

 In June 1944, the PNȚ and PNL agreed to form a Bloc of Democratic Parties (BPD) alongside the PCdR and Social Democrats, preparing for the "King Michael Coup" of August 23.
 By then, Coposu and Cezar Spineanu were stockpiling firearms in PNȚ buildings, preparing for a BPD confrontation with the authorities.
 The Bloc existed largely because Maniu believed he could obtain Soviet lenience toward Romania following an armistice, and "only stood to enhance [the communists'] position".
 The plot involved statistician Sabin Manuilă, who acted as a PNȚ representative; a disciple of Moldovan, he had been involved with Antonescu's project to persecute Jews and deport Romanies, but also protected some 5,000 Jewish specialists working under his watch.
 Shortly before the coup, Maniu clashed with PCdR envoy Lucrețiu Pătrășcanu, who had wanted the BPD to be joined by Ralea and other FRN eminences.
 Though largely unaware about any conspiracy, the PNȚ's lower echelons organized a pro-Allied rally at Bellu cemetery on August 20.
 Meeting with its leaders, Maniu expressed the hope that Antonescu himself would take Romania out of the Axis.
+Some 2,000 people were allegedly involved in this demonstration, but not all members would commit to a publicized protest: those from the Old Kingdom feared that they would lose their jobs, while Transylvanians pushed for radicalization.

+The coup achieved its immediate goals.
 Dreptatea, which had been banned in 1938, reentered print on August 27, 1944.
 Openly active from September, the PNȚ moved office to Clemenceau Street 6, which would remain its headquarters until dissolution.
 Maniu was initially offered the premiership, but opted out, arguing that the position should go to a military man for the war's duration.
 Historian Vlad Georgescu singles this out as Maniu's "real mistake": "[It] deprived the country of the only leadership that could have been strong and popular, the only party that could have rallied the people around a truly democratic program.
 In refusing to take over in 1944, Maniu [...] caused a power vacuum into which the Communist Party moved."
 A military-civilian cabinet was formed by General Constantin Sănătescu.
 Since the National Peasantists and PCdR envoys could not agree on a list of ministers, these were recruited from Michael I's courtiers, with party men serving only as ministers without portfolio; Leucuția and Solomon were the PNȚ's representatives.
 The promotion of such comparatively minor figures was criticized by the party's youth, leaving Maniu to acknowledge the brain drain which had affected National Peasantism ever since Călinescu and Ralea's defections.